hmmunioz/fulltimeForceTest/README.md

 # FulltimeForce Test

-This is a test application for the FulltimeForce company, which consists of showing a list of cards with a commits information, like author, message, date and other data with pagination and pull refresh, click in photo to show a user profile in a webview, and click 'open' button tu show a commit details
+This is a test application for the FulltimeForce company, which consists of showing a list of cards with a commits information, like author, message, date and other data with pagination and pull refresh, click in photo to show a user profile in a webview, and click 'open' button to show a commit details

 ## How to Use